-As for the release date, Rennsport is targeting a December 2023 release window.
-However, you can try out the new sim racer for yourself before then.
+As for the release date, Rennsport is targeting a 2024 release window.
+However, you can try out the new sim racer for yourself before then if you sign up for a beta key and get chosen by the developers.

-Competition Company is inviting players to sign up for a closed beta starting in January 2023.
-If you aren’t lucky enough to get an invite, an open beta will follow in the spring allowing all players to access Rennsport.
+If you aren’t lucky enough to get an invite, an open beta will follow later this year allowing all players to access Rennsport.

 With Unreal Engine 5 graphics, a new esports platform, and modding support, there's exciting potential for Rennsport to shake up sim racing!